Text and Social Context

 Email The Series Editor

-Tom Bartlett is Reader in Applied Linguistics in the School of Critical Studies and the University of Glasgow.
+Tom Bartlett is Professor of Functional and Applied Linguistics in the School of Critical Studies at the University of Glasgow.
 His doctoral fieldwork was on intercultural discourse between indigenous groups, national government and international development organisations.
 His research interests lie in the relationship between culture and genre and in developing hybrid genres that enhance the participation of minority groups in gatekeeping discourses.

 This series provides in-depth accounts of language use in social life that interrelate fine-grained analysis of texts and extensive analysis of the sociocultural context in which the texts are produced and interpreted.
 It brings together and consolidates the strengths of various sociolinguistic, textual and critical discourse approaches to linguistic analysis that are often treated in isolation.
 The series draws explicitly on functional accounts of language-as-action in specific social contexts both to analyse the social meaning of situated texts and to test and develop the theory against these accounts.